swapman972/active-record-associations-project/README.md

 # Active Record Domain Modeling Project

-In this assignment, you'll built out your own project, using Active Record to enact database relationships, from scratch.
+In this assignment, you'll build out your own project, using Active Record to enact database relationships, from scratch.

 ## Objectives